pedro-hdt/Jash/NOTES.md

     - Added better reporting of when files cannot be removed for being directories and not having the right flags specified
     - Added restriction of not being able to remove directories ".", ".." or ending in "/." or "/.."

+- Find
+    - Change exception message to be same as UNIX

 Also includes trivial fixes in tests and small bugs